dotnet/csharplang/spec/classes.md

 An automatically implemented property (or ***auto-property*** for short), is a non-abstract non-extern property with either or both:

 1. an accessor with semicolon-only body
-2. usage of the `field` contextual keyword ([Keywords](lexical-structure.md#keywords)) within the `property_body` of the `property`.
+2. usage of the `field` contextual keyword ([Keywords](lexical-structure.md#keywords)) within the accessors or expression body of the property.
 The `field` identifier is only considered the `field` keyword when there is no existing symbol named `field` in scope at that location.

 Auto-properties must have a get accessor and can optionally have a set accessor.
 Because an expression-bodied property defines a get accessor, if the expression-bodied property refers to the `field` keyword, it satisfies the requirements and is considered an auto-property.

 When a property is specified as an auto-property, a hidden, unnamed, backing field is automatically available for the property, and any semicolon-only accessors are implemented to read from and write to that backing field.
-The backing field is in scope in all accessors, the `property_initializer`, the property expression body, and can be referenced directly using the `field` keyword.
+The backing field is in scope in all accessors, and the property expression body, and can be referenced directly using the `field` keyword.
 Because the field is unnamed, it cannot be used in a `nameof` expression.

 If the auto-property does not have a set accessor, the backing field can still be assigned to in the body of a constructor of the enclosing class.
 Such an assignment assigns directly to the readonly backing field of the property.